KevinNitroG/kubernetes-schema-snippets.nvim/README.md

     ```lua
     require("luasnip.extras.select_choice")()
     ```
+  - Enter yourself by going to the last choice and type string

 > [!WARNING]
 >
-> The resources extracted from latest of kubernetes, argocd.
+> The resources extracted from latest of kubernetes, argocd are from the master version.
 Choosing older versions might doesn't have latest resources.

 ### LuaSnip keymaps